Humanities: Painting

 Mona Lisa, by Leonardo da Vinci, is one of the most recognizable artistic paintings in the world.

 Literally, painting is the practice of applying pigment suspended in a carrier (or medium) and a binding agent (a glue) to a surface (support) such as paper, canvas or a wall.
-However, when used in an artistic sense, it means the use of this activity in combination with drawing, composition and other aesthetic considerations in order to manifest the expressive and conceptual intention of the practitioner.
+However, when used in an artistic sense, it means the use of this activity in combination with drawing, composition, and other aesthetic considerations to manifest the expressive and conceptual intention of the practitioner.
 Painting has been used throughout history to express spiritual and religious ideas, from mythological scenes on pottery to the frescoes of the Sistine Chapel, to body art.

-Colour is highly subjective, but has observable psychological effects, although these can differ from one culture to the next.
-Black is associated with mourning in the West, but elsewhere white may be.
+Colour is highly subjective but has observable psychological effects that can differ from one culture to the next.
+Black is associated with mourning in the West, but elsewhere, white may be.
 Some painters, theoreticians, writers and scientists, including Goethe, Kandinsky, Isaac Newton, have written their own colour theories.
 Moreover, the use of language is only a generalization for a colour equivalent.
 The word "red", for example, can cover a wide range of variations on the pure red of the spectrum.
 Unlike music, where notes such as C or C# are universally accepted, there is no formalized register of colors.
 However, the Pantone system is widely used in the printing and design industry to standardize color reproduction.

 Modern artists have extended the practice of painting considerably to include, for example, collage.
-This began with cubism and is not painting in strict sense.
+This began with cubism and is not painting in a strict sense.
 Some modern painters incorporate different materials such as sand, cement, straw or wood for their texture.
 Examples of these are the works of Jean Dubuffet or Anselm Kiefer.
-Modern and contemporary art has moved away from the historic value of craft in favour of concept (conceptual art); this has led some e.g. Joseph Kosuth to say that painting, as a serious art form, is dead, although this has not deterred the majority of artists from continuing to practise it either as whole or part of their work.
+Modern and contemporary art has moved away from the historic value of craft in favour of concept (conceptual art); this has led some e.g., Joseph Kosuth to say that painting, as a serious art form, is dead, although this has not deterred the majority of artists from continuing to practise it either as whole or part of their work.

 Sculpture involves creating three-dimensional forms out of various materials.
-These typically include malleable substances like clay and metal but may also extend to material that is cut or shaved down to the desired form, like stone and wood.
+These typically include malleable substances like clay and metal, but may also extend to materials that are cut or shaved into the desired form, such as stone and wood.